Table of Contents

-3. If you want to require guests to interact with the portal check the box for Enable Guest Portal.
+3. In order to require guests to interact with the guest portal, check the box for Enable Guest Portal.
 Doing so will open additional options including the authentication method associated with the Guest Portal, Expiration Term, etc.

 4. Under Portal Customization choose between AngularJS and Legacy JSP.
-AngularJS allows you to tweak and preview Portal Customization options.
+AngularJS allows for adjustments and previewing the Portal Customization options.
 Legacy JSP provides a basic landing page for guests.

-5. As explained in step 2, the Access Control settings allow you to define subnets necessary for devices to be able to access before and after authorization.
+5. As explained in step 2, the Access Control settings will define subnets necessary for devices to be able to access before and after authorization.
 An example of a case in which Pre-Authorization Access can be useful is ensuring that devices can access the guest portal before being Authorized—to do this, simply define the subnet that contains the guest portal IP address.
 Similarly, if there is a subnet on the internal network you do not wish to allow your guests access to after connecting, you can use the Post-Authorization Restrictions to define these.